yt-project/yt/doc/source/analyzing/analysis_modules/radmc3d_export.rst

 The file format required for line emission is slightly different.
-The following script will generate two files, one called "numderdens_co.inp", which contains the number density of CO molecules for every cell in the hierarchy, and another called "gas-velocity.inp", which is useful if you want to include doppler broadening.
+The following script will generate two files, one called "numderdens_co.inp", which contains the number density of CO molecules for every cell in the index, and another called "gas-velocity.inp", which is useful if you want to include doppler broadening.

 .. code-block:: python